Jay-Idrees/UPenn-Cybersecurity-Microsoft-Azure-Cloud-Network-Design-with-ELK-Stack-Capstone/README.md

 > **Filebeat** collects data about the file system.
 Helpful in detecting changes to certain important files stampd by time like for example if a hacker attemps to chenge etc/passwd and this information is then sent to Elasticsearch on the ELK Server

-> **Metcicbeat** Collects metrics to help with the assessment about the operational state of computer machines on the network (VMs in this case).
-For example it can be helpful in determining CPU usage and Uptime information.
+> **Metcicbeat** Collects metrics to help with the assessment about the operational state of computer machines on the network (VMs in this case) and then sends it to Elasticsearch on ELK For example it can be helpful in determining CPU usage, memory sisk IO, Network UO and Uptime information.

 The configuration details of each machine may be found below.